Donahue Street Portable Pump Station

 Public Impacts

-Construction of the pump station’s sumps and related underground work will take place on weekdays during daytime hours with traffic control measures.
-Some lane closures may be required for specific construction activities, so traffic delays are possible, but access will be provided for the Gateway Shopping Center businesses and for emergency service vehicles.
+Construction of the pump station’s sumps and related underground work took place on weekdays during daytime hours with traffic control measures.
+Some lane closures were required for specific construction activities, but access was provided for the Gateway Shopping Center businesses and for active emergency service vehicles.

 Funding

-The total estimated cost of the portable pump station project is $2.5 million (including $1.37 million for the underground work) which is funded under the Zone 3 (Richardson Bay) budget.
-The project is supported with state funding secured by State Senator Mike McGuire and administered by the Transportation Authority of Marin.
+The total estimated cost of the portable pump station project was $2.5 million (including $1.37 million for the underground work) which was funded under the Zone 3 (Richardson Bay) budget.
+The project was supported with state funding secured by State Senator Mike McGuire and administered by the Transportation Authority of Marin.